-Based on the data that has been released about students who have applied via CASPA, there is a significant lack of diversity within their applicant pool.
-In the 2012-13 cycle, 75.17% of applicants were white, 8.23% were Asian, 7.35% was Hispanic, 2.83% were black or African American, and 0.21% was American Indian.
-In the 2016-17 cycle, 59.43% were white, 11.95% were Asian, 10.60% were Hispanic, 6.10% were black or African American, and 0.31% were American Indian.
-The diversity of applicants is improving in recent years – only slightly.
-If you are a student of color, it will be to your advantage to apply to PA programs because you will enhance the diversity of the applicant pool and your entering class.
+Based on the data that has been released about students who have applied via CASPA, there is a significant lack of diversity within the applicant pool.
+In the 2016-17 cycle, 74.4% of applicants were white, 13.7% were Asian, 10.5% were Hispanic, 7.3% were black or African American, and 0.4% were American Indian.
+Schools will therefore be seeking to increase the diversity of the student body, and thus, if you are a student of color, it will be to your advantage to apply to PA programs because you will enhance the diversity of the applicant pool and your entering class.

 To learn more about the programs and about their class profiles, you’ll have to visit their individual websites to see if they provide data on the applicants they have selected in previous cycles.
 Some schools do, like Tufts, and others do not, like Midwestern (Downers Grove, IL).
 U.S. News and World Report provides a ranking of PA schools.
 They rank the top ten programs as follows (many are tied):

 1. Duke University

 1. University of Iowa

 5. George Washington University

 7. University of Texas Southwestern Medical Center–Dallas

 7. Wake Forest University